-6.04.050.
-Dog.

-- (p) "Dog" includes means all domesticated canines (canis familiaris). - (q) "Dwelling unit" means one or more rooms designed as a unit for occupancy for the purpose of cooking, living and sleeping. - (r) "Exhibition" means any organized animal conformation or agility type competition registered or chaptered with a nationally recognized organization. - (s) "Fowl" means any domesticated bird such as a chicken, duck, goose, guinea fowl, peafowl, peacock, turkey, dove, pigeon, game bird or similar bird.

-6.04.060.
-Grooming parlor.(t) "Grooming parlor" means any commercial place where animals are trimmed, bathed, or groomed.

-6.04.070.
-Health officer.(u) "Health officer" means the county of Santa Clara director of public health or any other person duly authorized to act on behalf of the health officer.

-(v) For purposes of this chapter, a "hHive" shall means any movable frame box designed and used for keeping bees and/or storage of honey, having no more than one bee entrance, one brood chamber, and four honey storage ("super") chambers.

-6.04.080.
-Kennel.(w) "Kennel" means any building, structure, enclosure or premises whereupon or within which four five or more dogs or cats or both dogs and cats are kept for any reason or purpose whatsoever.
+- (p) "Dog" means a domesticated canine (canis familiaris). - (q) "Dwelling unit" means one or more rooms designed as a unit for occupancy for the purpose of cooking, living and sleeping. - (r) "Exhibition" means any organized animal conformation or agility type competition registered or chaptered with a nationally recognized organization. - (s) "Fowl" means any domesticated bird such as a chicken, duck, goose, guinea fowl, peafowl, peacock, turkey, dove, pigeon, game bird or similar bird. - (t) "Grooming parlor" means any commercial place where animals are trimmed, bathed, or groomed. - (u) "Health officer" means the county of Santa Clara director of public health or any other person duly authorized to act on behalf of the health officer. - (v) "Hive" means any movable frame box designed and used for keeping bees and/or storage of honey, having no more than one bee entrance, one brood chamber, and four honey storage ("super") chambers. - (w) "Kennel" means any building, structure, enclosure or premises whereupon or within which five or more dogs or cats or both dogs and cats are kept for any reason or purpose.
 The term does not include dogs or cats under one hundred twenty (120) days of age.
 "Kennel" also includes any person or facility that maintains such animals for commercial breeding to sell, individually or in litter lots; allow the parturition or rearing of more than one (1) litter from all dogs and cats on the premises in any twelve (12) consecutive months; or boards, trains or hires dogs and/or cats for compensation.
-Animal hospitals with a valid veterinary premise permit maintained by a veterinarian licensed by the State of California as part of the practice of veterinary medicine or animal shelters are not kennels.

-6.04.090.
-Livestock.(x) "Livestock" includes means all domestic or domesticated bovine, equine, caprine, ovine, avian and rodent speciesporcine, corvine and ratite animals.

-6.04.100.
-Owner.(y) "Owner" or "ownership" means any person who owns an animal, or who harbors, or keeps or has possession or custody of an animal for five (5) or more consecutive days.
-All adults over eighteen (18) years of age residing at the same property address shall be rebuttably presumed to be the owner of any animal owned, possessed, harbored or controlled on the property.

-6.04.110.
-Person.(z) "Person" includes any personindividual, firm, association, organization, partnership, business trust, corporation or company.
+Animal hospitals with a valid veterinary premise permit maintained by a veterinarian licensed by the State of California as part of the practice of veterinary medicine or animal shelters are not kennels. - (x) "Livestock" means all domestic or domesticated bovine, equine, caprine, ovine, porcine, corvine and ratite animals. - (y) "Owner" or "ownership" means any person who owns an animal, or who harbors, keeps or has possession or custody of an animal for five (5) or more consecutive days.
+All adults over eighteen (18) years of age residing at the same property address shall be rebuttably presumed to be the owner of any animal owned, possessed, harbored or controlled on the property. - (z) "Person" includes any individual, firm, association, organization, partnership, business trust, corporation or company.

-(aa) "Pet" means any animal kept for pleasure rather than utility.

-6.04.120.
-Pet shop.(bb) "Pet shop" means an establishment operated by any person or facility that obtains or keeps where live animals are kept for sale, exchange, barter, or hire to the general public as a principal or agent, or on consignment.

-6.04.125.
-Police dog.(cc) "Police dog" means any dog, especially trained for assistance to law enforcement officers, which is under the control of a law enforcement officer in the performance of official duties, including training and exercise.

-6.04.130.
-Pound."Pound" includes all places where impounded animals are to be confined, whether by the city or by private person or persons under contract or agreement with the city.

-(dd) "Premises" means any lot, parcel of land, or building owned, leased or rented by a person.

-6.04.140.
-Public aquarium.